Erik2333/Resume_ErikBerglund/Personal Project/Side_Project.md

         <em>
           <p> - Make the game in 6 to 9 months and Record what went Right/Wrong.  </p>
           <p> - Explore combining Blueprint and C++.
 Also, explore which is better for certain tasks. </p>
-          <p> - Develop modular systems that I can use in my future project to cut down on development time. </p>
+          <p> - Develop genaric systems that I can use in my future project to cut down on development time. </p>
           <p> - Deepen my understanding of how AI works in Unreal and make it either state machine, behaviour tree or goap. </p>
           <p> - Make a System that lets me quickly pieces together rooms with the qoal of automating it(if needed). </p>
         </em>